swisschain/Lykke-HftApi-Docs/source/includes/_private-stream.md

 Get the flow of trades on the account.

 After subscribing you will get a data stream.
-The packages in the data stream will come after trade happen.
+The packages in the data stream will come after the trade happen.

 ### Request